cargath/cargath.github.io/_posts/2016-04-12-Protocol-Extensions-Swift-Enums.md

 date: 2016-04-12
 ---

-Today i got into a situation where i realized, that i was writing the same extensions for various enums over and over again.
+Today i got into a situation where i realised that i was writing the same extensions for various enums over and over again.

 Let's say we're parsing JSON.
-They often promise to only return specific values for a key, like an enum, but we're actually parsing strings.
+JSON often promises to only return specific values for a key, like an enum, but we're actually parsing strings.
 So we would define an enum like this:

     public enum Foobar: String {
         case Foo = "FOO"